-The bridge stretches for around 29 meters in its full length and is around 4 meters wide.
-It has two towers which historically housed the Mostari (bridge keepers).
-Despite its gentle appearance from afar, do be aware that the bridge is a little slippery and has an incline, so be prepared and wear appropriate footwear.
+The Mostar Bridge’s height is around 29 meters in full length and is approximately 4 meters wide.
+It has two towers that historically housed the Mostari (bridge keepers).
+Despite its gentle appearance from afar, be aware that the bridge is a little slippery and has an incline, so be prepared and wear appropriate footwear.

-In 2004 the bridge reopened, and from that time it has remained one of the most famous and special attractions in Bosnia and Herzegovina.
+In 2004 the bridge reopened, and from that time, it has remained one of the most famous and unique attractions in Bosnia and Herzegovina.